Why is your business site so lonely?

 If no-one can find your site on Google and you don’t have a social media presence, how on earth can anyone be expected to find you?
 Stop hiding under that rock and get out there.
 Shout it out to the world!
 Exclaim your site’s existence to all that will listen on Facebook, Twitter, LinkedIn, Google+ and all the other Social Medias.
 Blast out an email to your entire mailing list and let them in on the secret.
 Chances are if nobody knows about your site, it’s probably because you haven’t told them about it!

 Harping back to my comment in the intro of this blog, sometimes it pays to be a little patient.
 It can take Google anywhere from 2 days to 2 months to find your new website, check it all out with their bots and then display it on search results.
-It won’t be there overnight, nor will it appear at #1, unless you are very lucky.
+It won’t be there overnight, nor will it appear at #1, unless you are incredibly lucky.
 Optimising your site for the search engines should be slow, gradual process – so take your time and get it right!

 Your content is rubbish

-Now this might sound a little harsh however if your site reads like an essay from your local primary school, than it is highly unlikely to grab a prospect’s attention and pull them in through the virtual doors.
+Now this might sound a little harsh however if your site reads like an essay from your local primary school, then it is highly unlikely to grab a prospect’s attention and pull them in through the virtual doors.
 It may even have the opposite effect.
 If you struggle to write sales copy (the text that sells on a website), get in a professional to do it for you.
 It’s cheaper than you think and often involves no more than a few bulleted points on your behalf and your copywriter will do the rest.

 Your website is ssssllllllooooowwwwww

 With high-speed broadband becoming the norm across the developed world, a site that is slow to load will be a site that gets skipped.
-In the days of dial-up internet, a site had ten seconds to load or the visitor went somewhere else.
+In the days of dial-up internet, a site had ten seconds to load, or the visitor went somewhere else.
 These days, that time span has dropped to three seconds.

 Here’s a test: Get on your computer, clear your computer’s cache (you’ll find it in your browser’s options) and open up your website.
 Conduct a stopwatch test and see how long it takes for your site to load.